-The student will learn
+The students will learn:

+- a.
 To formulate simple algorithms for arithmetic and logical problems.

-To translate the algorithms to programs (in C language).
+To translate the algorithms to programs (in C language). - b.
 To test and execute the programs and correct syntax and logical errors.

-To implement conditional branching, iteration and recursion.

-To decompose a problem into functions and synthesize a complete program using divide and conquer approach.
+To implement conditional branching, iteration and recursion. - c.
+To decompose a problem into functions and synthesize a complete program using divide and conquer approach. - d.
 To use arrays, pointers and structures to formulate algorithms and programs.
-To apply programming to solve matrix addition and multiplication problems and searching and sorting problems.
+To apply programming to solve matrix addition and multiplication problems and searching and sorting problems. - e.
 To apply programming to solve simple numerical method problems, namely rot finding of function, differentiation of function and simple integration.

-Course code BTPS102-18

-Category Engineering Science Course

-Course title Programming for Problem Solving (Lab)

-Scheme and L Т Р Credits Semester - II

-Credits 0 0 4 2 [The lab component should have one hour of tutorial followed or preceded by laboratory assignments.]

-Pre-requisites (if any) - ·

-(ii) Laboratory - Programming for Problem Solving [L:0; T:0; P:4 (2credits)] [The laboratory should be preceded or followed by a tutorial to explain the approach or algorithm to be implemented for the problem given.]

-Tutorial 1: Problem solving using computers: Lab1: Familiarization with programming environment

-Tutorial 2: Variable types and type conversions: Lab 2: Simple computational problems using arithmetic expressions

-Tutorial 3: Branching and logical expressions: Lab 3: Problems involving if-then-else structures

-Tutorial 4: Loops, while and for loops: Lab 4: Iterative problems e.g., sum of series

-Tutorial 5: 1D Arrays: searching, sorting: Lab 5: 1D Array manipulation

-Tutorial 6: 2D arrays and Strings Lab 6: Matrix problems, String operations

-Tutorial 7: Functions, call by value: Lab 7: Simple functions

-Tutorial 8 &9: Numerical methods (Root finding, numerical differentiation, numerical integration):Lab 8 and 9: Programming for solving Numerical methods problems

-Tutorial 10: Recursion, structure of recursive calls Lab 10: Recursive functions

-Tutorial 11: Pointers, structures and dynamic memory allocation Lab 11: Pointers and structures

-Tutorial 12: File handling: Lab 12: File operations

-To formulate the algorithms for simple problems

-To translate given algorithms to a working and correct program

-To be able to correct syntax errors as reported by the compilers

-To be able to identify and correct logical errors encountered at run time

-To be able to write iterative as well as recursive programs

-To be able to represent data in arrays, strings and structures and manipulate them through a program

-To be able to declare pointers of different types and use them in defining self referential structures.

-To be able to create, read and write to and from simple text files.

-Course code BTMP101-18

-Category Engineering Science Courses

-Course title Workshop/Manufacturing Practices (Theory & Lab.)

-Scheme and L Т Р Credits Semester-II

-Credits 1 0 4 3

-Pre-requisites (if any) - Common to all branches

-Workshop/Manufacturing Practices [[L : 1; T:0; P : 0 (1 credit)] Lectures & videos: (10 hours)
+Course Code BT BTPS102-18 Category Eng Engineering Science Course Course title ogran nmir ng for Pr oblem Solving (Lab) Scheme and Credits L Т Р Credit Semester - II 0 0042[The lab component should have one hour of tutoria followed or preceded by laboratory assignments.]
+Pre-requisites (if any) - 1

+(ii) Laboratory - Programming for Problem Solving [L:0; T:0; P:4 (2 Credits)] [The laboratory should be preceded or followed by a tutorial to explain the approach or algorithm to be implemented for the problem given.]

+Tutorial 1: Problem solving using computers.

+Lab1: Familiarization with programming environment.

+Tutorial 2: Variable types and type conversions.

+Lab 2: Simple computational problems using arithmetic expressions.

+Tutorial 3: Branching and logical expressions.

+Lab 3: Problems involving if-then-else structures.

+Tutorial 4: Loops, while and for loops.

+Lab 4: Iterative problems e.g., sum of series.

+Tutorial 5: 1D Arrays: searching, sorting.

+Lab 5: 1D Array manipulation.

+Tutorial 6: 2D arrays and Strings.

+Lab 6: Matrix problems, String operations.

+Tutorial 7: Functions, call by value.

+Lab 7: Simple functions.

+Numerical methods (Root finding, numerical differentiation, numerical integration): Programming for solving Numerical methods problems

+Tutorial 10: Recursion, structure of recursive calls

+Lab 10: Recursive functions

+Tutorial 11: Pointers, structures and dynamic memory allocation

+Lab 11: Pointers and structures

+Tutorial 12: File handling.

+Lab 12: File operations.

+- To formulate the algorithms for simple problems - To translate given algorithms to a working and correct program - To be able to correct syntax errors as reported by the compilers - To be able to identify and correct logical errors encountered at run time - To be able to write iterative as well as recursive programs - To be able to represent data in arrays, strings and structures and manipulate them through a program - To be able to declare pointers of different types and use them in defining self referential structures. - To be able to create, read and write to and from simple text files.

+Course Code BT BTMP101-18

+Category Eng Engineering Science Course

+Course title Wo rksh op/N lanufac turing Practices (Theory & Lab.)

+Scheme and Credits L Т Р Credit Semester - II

+1 0 4 3 (Common to all Branches)

+Pre-requisites (if any) -

+Workshop/Manufacturing Practices [L: 1; T: 0; P: 0 (1 credit)] Lectures & videos: (10 hours)

 - 1. Manufacturing Methods- casting, forming, machining, joining, advanced manufacturing methods (3 lectures) - 2.
 CNC machining, Additive manufacturing (1 lecture) - 3.
 Fitting operations & power tools (1 lecture) - 4.
-Electrical & Electronics (1 lecture) - 5.
+Electrical &Electronics (1 lecture) - 5.
 Carpentry (1 lecture) - 6.
 Plastic moulding, glass cutting (1 lecture) - 7.
 Metal casting (1 lecture) - 8.
 Welding (arc welding & gas welding), brazing (1 lecture)